rahul4732saini/fise/doc/query/syntax.md

 1. **[Query Fields](./query-fields.md)**: Dive deep and know about the different metadata fields which can be used with different query operations.
 2. **[Query Operations](./query/operations.md)**: Explore the various query operations available in FiSE.
-3. **[Query Conditions](./query/export.md)**: Discover the ways to write precise and efficient conditions for filtering search/delete records.
+3. **[Query Conditions](./query/export.md)**: Discover the ways to write precise and efficient conditions for filtering search and delete records.

 ---